Unified Pre-training for Program Understanding and Generation: Results Analysis

 \subsection{Classification}

 In both clone detection and the vulnerability detection tasks, PLBART outperforms CodeBERT.
 We present the results in Table \ref{table:classification}.
-In the vulnerability detection task, code semantics is the most critical feature \cite{chakraborty2020deep}.
+In the vulnerability detection task, code semantics is the most critical feature \cite{zhou2019devign, chakraborty2020deep}.
 Since PLBART is not pretrained on C/C++ language, its improved performance compared to the Transformer baseline is the testament that PLBART can identify semantics beyond the language syntax's specifics.
 Moreover, PLBART's improved performances over CodeBERT and GraphCodeBERT confirms its effectiveness in program understanding in addition to its generation ability.

-We want to acknowledge that, neither PLBART, nor CodeBERT is the state-of-the-art in vulnerability detection, as graph based models perform best in this task.
-In this evaluation, our goal is to study how well PLBART understands program semantics in an unseen language for a different type of task (other than generation, \ie classification).
+We acknowledge that neither PLBART nor CodeBERT is state-of-the-art in vulnerability detection, as graph-based models perform best in this task.
+In this evaluation, our goal is to study how well PLBART understands program semantics in an unseen language for a different type of task (other than the generation, \ie classification).